Bicolline: Bal Pourpre

 The "Bal Pourpre" is the second most popular event in the Bicolline world.
 With many of the members of Bicolline attending the event, it is a night to reunite with allies and guild members to discuss upcoming events, as well as plans of next moves.
 With a masquerade theme, everyone in attendance must wear a mask and are encouraged to dress their best, but still medieval in design and style.

 Trollball

 Trollball is a sport played in Bicolline and other LARP settings.
 It is played in Europe and Canada, with many teams competing.
-Trollball was started by Jose Antonio Ouellette in 1995.
+One account states Trollball was started by Jose Antonio Ouellette in 1995, although a similar game by the same name was played as a tournament at The Gathering LARP event in the UK in 1991.

 The goal of the game is to put the troll head in a well without being hit by the foam weapons of the opposing team's attackers.
 Each player has a clearly defined position within their team such as Troller, Healer, Attacker or Reserve.
 Strategy, group cohesiveness and solid fighting skills are major assets in this sport.

-This is the official sport of Bicolline and there is a large tournament each year at the "Grande Bataille."
-Almost every guild has at least one team that compete in the tournament throughout the week until there is a winner.
+This is the official sport of Bicolline and there is a large tournament each year at the "Grande Bataille".
+Almost every guild has at least one team that competes in the tournament throughout the week until there is a winner.